Flutter Push

 CleverTapPlugin.registerForPush();

-- Now go to this page on how to create a push notification Campaign on CleverTap dashboard or you can follow the remaining steps on CleverTap iOS Push Notifications page
+- For more information on how to create a push notification, refer to Campaign on the CleverTap dashboard.
+Otherwise, you can follow the remaining steps on the CleverTap iOS Push Notifications document.

 iOS Push Notification Templates

 CleverTap iOS Push Templates allow you to engage with users using rich push notification templates.
-For more details about rich push notifications templates, refer to iOS Rich Push Notifications.
+For more details about rich push notification templates, refer to iOS Rich Push Notifications.

 Flutter Push Notification Callback on iOS

-The CleverTap SDK gives you a callback when a Push Notification is clicked along with the entire payload.
-For this, You can register the CleverTapPushNotificationClicked
+The CleverTap iOS SDK sends the callback when a Push Notification is clicked along with the entire payload.
+For this, you must register the CleverTapPushNotificationClicked

 CleverTapPlugin.pushNotificationClickedEvent();

-You can raise a callback event if a notification is viewed on Flutter Application.
+You can raise a callback event if a notification is viewed on the Flutter application using the following code:

 CleverTapPlugin.pushNotificationViewedEvent();